semiologic/sem-reloaded/readme.txt

 = Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+The [Semiologic Support Page](https://www.semiologic.com/support/) is the best place to report issues.

 == Installation ==